AbdelrahmanAlsayed/Tasker/README.md

 ## Setup and Installation

-To set up and run the application locally, follow these steps:
+To set up and run the application locally, follow these steps :

 ## Installation

-To set up and run Tasker locally, follow these steps:
+To set up and run Tasker locally, follow these steps :

 ```bash